p-doom/crowd-code/README.md

 Then, this file is processed to generate output files in SRT and JSON formats, providing a detailed and accessible log of your coding session.

 ## ▶️ Play it back!

+Playback is a feature by the upstream repository.
+We have not tested playback using our modified repository (e.g. cursor movement and terminal capture are not implemented upstream; chances are high that playback simply breaks using recordings captured by crowd-code).
+If you want to try this nonetheless:

 - The output files can be played back in the [VS Code Recorder Player web app](https://github.com/mattia-consiglio/vs-code-recorder-player).
 - 🚧 React component available soon...